jesus-ramos/The-Shores-of-Textoli/README.md

 Implemenation of the solo game of The Shores of Tripoli by Kevin Bertram published by Fort Circle Games.

+For best results use a dark background terminal.

 No external dependencies.
 You may have to resize your terminal to get everything to fit best on it.
 If your terminal does not support extended color codes the ally pirate corsairs may not display in the correct color (orange).